lo2495/Daily-Task-Automator/README.md

 ## English

 ### 📌 Purpose
+This project takes BlablaLink as the primary test subject.
 This project is designed to prevent users from missing out on daily platform rewards due to oversight or forgetting to check in manually.
 Through this automation script, the system verifies and completes daily tasks to ensure no rewards are missed.

 ### 🛠️ System Architecture & Requirements
 * **Core Language**: Python 3.10+.